RemitaNet/remita-inline-sdk-rrr-flutter/README.md

 ## Usage

-### Initializing a RemitaPayment instance
+### Initializing a
+aPayment instance

-To create an instance, you should call the RemittaInlinePayment constructor with the following as parameters:
+To create an instance, you should call the RemitaInlinePayment constructor with the following as parameters:

 -  `BuildContext`
 -  `PaymentRequest`